SolaceDev/solace-messaging-cf-dev/README.md

 ### Installation on Linux - Step 3 - Deploy CF and p-mysql

-To deploy CF and p-mysql in BOSH-Lite to host the Solace service broker and other applications:
+To deploy CF and p-mysql in BOSH-lite to host the Solace service broker and other applications:

 * Run [cf_deploy.sh](bin/cf_deploy.sh).
 This script will deploy cf from this repository: [cf-deployment](https://github.com/cloudfoundry/cf-deployment).
 * Run [cf_mysql_deploy.sh](bin/cf_mysql_deploy.sh).
 This script will deploy p-mysql from this repository: [cf-mysql-deployment](https://github.com/cloudfoundry/cf-mysql-deployment).